Azure/azure-functions-rabbitmq-extension/README.md

 [RabbitMQ Documentation for the .NET Client](https://www.rabbitmq.com/dotnet-api-guide.html)

+To get started with developing with this extension, make sure you first [set up a RabbitMQ endpoint](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Setting-up-a-RabbitMQ-Endpoint).
+Then you can go ahead and begin developing your functions in [C#](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-C%23), [JavaScript](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-JavaScript), or [Python](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Samples-in-Python).
+If you would like a way to handle messages that error, check out our [guide to configuring a dead letter exchange](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki/Configuring-a-Dead-Letter-Exchange-and-Queue).

 # Samples

 See the repository [wiki](https://github.com/Azure/azure-functions-rabbitmq-extension/wiki) for more detailed samples of bindings to different types.